qwangan/qwangan.github.io/_pages/talks.md

 ---

 # Academic Visits
+* University of Iowa (Department of Statistics and Actuarial Science), 2026 (Iowa City, US)
+* Michigan State University (Department of Statistics and Probability), 2025 (Lansing, US)
 * University of Waterloo (Department of Statistics and Actuarial Science), 2023, 2025 (Waterloo, Canada)
 * Nankai University (School of Mathematical Sciences), 2023, 2025 (Tianjin, China)
 * Chinese University of Hong Kong-Shenzhen (School of Science and Engineering), 2024 (Shenzhen, China)